Mean field control and finite dimensional approximation for regime-switching jump diffusions: Abstract

 \section{Abstract}

-We consider a mean field control problem with regime switching in the state dynamics.
-The corresponding value function is characterized as the unique viscosity solution of a HJB master equation.
-We prove that the value function is the limit of a finite agent centralized optimal control problem as the number of agents go to infinity.
-In the process, we derive the convergence rate and a propagation of chaos result for the optimal trajectory of agent states.
+We consider a jump-diffusion mean field control problem with regime switching in the state dynamics.
+The corresponding value function is characterized as the unique viscosity solution of a HJB master equation on the space of probability measures.
+Using this characterization, we prove that the value function, which is not regular, is the limit of a finite agent centralized optimal control problem as the number of agents go to infinity, with an explicit convergence rate.
+Assuming in addition that the value function is smooth, we establish a quantitative propagation of chaos result for the optimal trajectory of agent states.